 The aspen hates shade.
 It can’t reproduce beneath its own canopy, let alone compete with a blanket of pines, but after a fire it can quickly repopulate fire-cleared ground before other species.
 That is why there are often whole groves of aspens of exactly the same height, having all sprouted simultaneously.
 Out west, where dry spells make life hard for seeds, aspens abstain from sexual reproduction and instead generate new tree stems directly by suckering.
 What look like separate trees may actually be genetically identical tree trunks rising from a common root system, collectively known as clone.
 In fact, the heaviest known living organism on the planet may be a single stand of quaking aspens in Utah, affectionately called Pando (Latin for “I spread”), which contains 45,000 trees, covers more than 40 hectares (100 acres) and probably weighs 6,500 tons.
 The colony (but not any individual tree) may be 80,000 years old.

-The risk of reproducing this way is that plants may lack the genetic diversity to overcome disease or to adapt quickly to a changing environment.
+The risk of reproducing this way is that plants may lack the genetic diversity to overcome disease or to adapt quickly to a changing environment (learn more about how trees reproduce).
 However, distinct aspen populations are remarkably diverse and can also revert to sexual reproduction; as a result, the species are very successful.
 Counter-intuitively, one of the main threats to large groups of aspen is the presence of protected areas and visitor centers with campsites.
 This is not because of what campers might do to the trees, but because fire in such places is more likely to be controlled or extinguished, giving the edge to competing shade-tolerant conifers.

-As we write this article, it is officially the eve of winter.
-So what better way to honor the change of season than to discuss proper maintenance for caring for your trees in sub-freezing conditions!
+As our Denver tree service professionals write this article, it is officially the eve of winter.
+So what better way to honor the change of season than to discuss maintenance for caring for your trees in sub-freezing conditions!
 Remember, as your trees are not protected from the elements in the cold harsh winter, they remain especially vulnerable.
 This especially applies to smaller trees that are lacking deep root systems.
 In this article we discuss different methods for protecting your trees, and ensuring their health and longevity long into the future.

 Insulate your Trees